FEASIBILITY STUDY & PLANNING IN EVERETT

 By sharing information and talking with the neighbors it is possible to narrow down the items of concern and even make changes, sometimes very minimal that can have the benefit of easing the perceived negative effects.
 This does not always happen and we are not suggesting that meeting with neighbors or appellants will result in fast friendships.
 However, it does create an understanding that the project is not set in stone, concerns are listened to, and the facts are the topics being discussed.

 The time, effort, and money that are invested put into a project should result in something that meets the codes and policies of the jurisdiction where it is proposed.
 It should therefore also be able to withstand critique of those immediately affected by it, the neighbors.
 It is not necessary to get everyone to like the proposal.
 The goal is to have people understand and be able to walk away with their concerns addressed, not catered to.

-What I am suggesting in not always easy nor pleasant, but it will most times be worth the effort in creating a better project that has a greater chance of being approved.
+What we are suggesting in not always easy nor pleasant, but it will most times be worth the effort in creating a better project that has a greater chance of being approved.
 By inviting the neighbors you are putting yourself in a better position to control the process of your project.

 Plats (short or long) receiving preliminary approval have a 5-year time frame for full project completion of all 3 permit phases.
 Check with individual jurisdictions for current time frames on land use actions you are interested in.